John Jones QC is head of Doughty Street International in The Hague, and head of Doughty Street’s international criminal law team.

 Recent High Court and Supreme Court/ House of Lords cases include:

-Since 1995, John has worked as an international criminal lawyer, practicing at the war crimes tribunals for the former Yugoslavia, Rwanda and Sierra Leone.
+John has worked as an international criminal lawyer for more than twenty years, practicing at the war crimes tribunals for the former Yugoslavia, Rwanda and Sierra Leone.
 He has recently been involved as counsel in five separate war crimes cases (Mehmed Alagic, Naser Oric, Momcilo Krajisnik (as part of the amicus team), Rasim Delic and Mladen Markac).

 Between 1995 and 1999, he worked for the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague, as a law clerk and then associate legal officer to Judge Antonio Cassese, the first President of the ICTY.
 In 1998, John worked at the International Criminal Tribunal for Rwanda, in Arusha, Tanzania, as an associate legal officer, where he helped draft the first judgment on genocide.